CircleCI-Public/circleci-lastmile-ai/README.md

 ## Quickstart

-1. `git clone git@github.com:CircleCI-Public/circleci-lastmile-ai.git`
+1. Fork this repository and clone locally
 2. `pip install -r requirements.txt`
 3. `OPENAI_API_KEY=<YOUR_API_KEY> python app.py "Recommend some books, I love mystery novels."`
+4. `git push`

 ## Getting started

-Our application will use an AI model to help a user get book recommendations.
-Our application uses OpenAI's function calling support to allow for structured operations like searching for books or getting details for a specific book.
+The application will use an AI model to help a user get book recommendations.
+The application uses OpenAI's function calling support to allow for structured operations like searching for books or getting details for a specific book.

-We'll set up a CI pipeline to run some tests to validate our function calls and to help regression test changes to our prompt.
+You will set up a CI pipeline to run some tests to validate our function calls and to help regression test changes to our prompt.

 ### Environment setup
 We recommend creating a virtual environment to store your dependencies.